 2. Waiver of Judicial Forum.
-The Employee and PLU waive any right to a judicial forum other than for the purposes of obtaining a judgment on the arbitration award or collecting on such a judgment.
+The Employee and PLU waive any right to a judicial forum other than for the purposes of enforcing this agreement, obtaining a judgment on the arbitration award or collecting on such a judgment.
 Any dispute concerning the interpretation or enforceability of this Arbitration Agreement, including, any dispute about the enforceability of this arbitration agreement, the scope of arbitrable issues, the severability of any clause, and any defense to arbitration shall be decided by the arbitrator.

 3. Arbitration Procedures.

 a.
 Commencement of Arbitration.
 Arbitration of an arbitrable matter shall be commenced by serving a written demand for arbitration on the other party, either personally or by both regular first class mail and certified mail, return receipt requested.
-A demand for arbitration initiated by an Employee shall be addressed to the Director of Human Resources.
+A demand for arbitration initiated by an Employee shall be addressed to PLU’s Associate Vice President of Human Resources.
 The demand for arbitration shall be served within the applicable statute of limitations periods (deadlines for filing) for the claims upon which the party’s demand for arbitration is based.
 If arbitration is demanded on a claim after the expiration of the applicable statute of limitation period, the claim shall be void and deemed waived.
 The demand for arbitration shall identify and describe all of the claims asserted, the facts upon which such claims are based and the relief or remedy sought.
-After a party serves a demand for arbitration on the other party, the parties shall file a request for arbitration with the American Arbitration Association (“AAA”) pursuant to the Employment Arbitration Rules (“Rules”).
+After a party serves a demand for arbitration on the other party, the parties shall file a request for arbitration with the Washington Arbitration and Mediation Service (“WAMS”).